JarenL/Consensys-Assessment/README.md

-Create a frontend app that consumes data from a JSON-based API and then displays that data to the end-user.
+Create a web app that consumes data from a JSON-based API and then displays that data to the end-user.
 Data is from a JSON text file.

 - Queries dummy data from NPM server and displays this in a React App with checkboxes to filter data list.
 - Screenshot - https://imgur.com/z9NRQzG

 ## Available Scripts

-In the project directory, you can run:
+In the ./client directory, you can run:

 ### `npm start`